jundalisay/sp/content/en/research/socrates/timaeus/chapter-06b.md

 <!-- , and called that portion of the marrow, brain, intending that, when an animal was perfected, the vessel containing this substance should be the head. -->

 The marrow that was to contain the remaining and mortal part of the soul, he distributed into round and elongated shapes, called ‘marrow’.

 These are anchors which fasten the whole soul.

 The body was designed around the marrow. <!-- , he proceeded to fashion around them the entire framework of our body, constructing for the marrow, -->

 First of all is a complete covering of bone.

 <!-- Bone was composed by him in the following manner.
 Having  -->

 He sifted pure and smooth earth [material layer] and kneaded it and wetted it with marrow.

-Then he put it into fire [radiant layer] and then into water [transformative layer] and then back into fire and again into water.
+Then he put it into fire [radiant layer] and then into water [convertible layer] and then back into fire and again into water.
 This made the matter insoluble by either.

 Out of this, he fashioned, as in a lathe, a globe made of bone, which he placed around the brain.

 In this, he left a narrow opening.
 Around the marrow of the neck and back he formed vertebrae which he placed under one another like pivots.

 This begins at the head, extending through the whole of the trunk.

 To preserve the entire seed, he:
 - enclosed it in a stone-like casing